structurizr/structurizr.github.io/dsl/14-language.md

 - Filtered view: (not applicable)
 - Dynamic view: (not applicable)
 - Deployment view: Include all deployment nodes, infrastructure nodes, and container instances defined within the deployment environment and (optional) software system in scope.

-They provide a way to include elements based upon some basic conditional logic, as follows:

-- `element.tag==<tag>,[tag]`: include elements that have all of the specified tags
-- `element.tag!=<tag>,[tag]`: include elements that do not have all of the specified tags

 ### Including relationships